-Professor Paul Gwynne, Director of the B.A.
-Interdisciplinary Studies and B.A.
-Fine Art programs, has just returned from a presigious conference in Innsbruck where he presented a paper on 'Love and Heroism in Jesuit Epic: Refashioning Nisus and Euryalus'.
+Professor Paul Gwynne, Division Chair of Arts and Humanities, has just returned from a presigious conference in Innsbruck where he presented a paper on 'Love and Heroism in Jesuit Epic: Refashioning Nisus and Euryalus'.

 The conference 'Love and Heroism in Early-Modern Latin Epic Poetry' was hosted by The Ludwig Boltzmann Institute for Neo-Latin Studies (LBI).
 The LBI exists to make up for the lack of representation and study of Neo-Latin literature (with a focus on the 16th to the 18th centuries) by taking a fresh approach to the subject: many studies have tended to look at Neo-Latin from the perspective of other disciplines such as classics, history, or the modern languages, which has cemented a misconception of the inferior nature and backward orientation of Neo-Latin literature.
 The LBI, by contrast, programmatically focuses on those aspects of Neo-Latin literature which can be understood as a dynamic element of early modern culture and which have made a significant contribution to the emergence of Europe as we know it today.